-Trial and Execution Proceedings - Initiation of proceedings - Complaints to Magistrates - Charge, Inquiry and Trial - Security Proceedings - Kinds of Trials - Trial before a Court of Session - Warrant Cases - Summons Cases - Summary Trials - Bail and Anticipatory Bail - Suspension, Remission and Commutation of Sentences - Appeals - Review, Reference and Revisions
+Unit-3: Trial and Execution Proceedings - Initiation of proceedings - Complaints to Magistrates - Charge, Inquiry and Trial - Kinds of Trials - Trial before a Court of Session - Warrant Cases - Summons Cases - Summary Trials - Bail and Anticipatory Bail - Suspension, Remission and Commutation of Sentences - Judgment of Acquittal or Conviction; Appeals - Review, Reference and Revisions

-Unit - 4 (12 Sessions) Miscellaneous - Maintenance of wives, children and parents -Transfer of criminal cases -Compounding of Offences - Plea-bargaining - Maintenance of Public order and Tranquillity.
+Unit-4: Order for Maintenance of wives, children and parents; Procedure; Alteration in Allowance; Enforcement of Order of Maintenance; -Transfer of criminal cases - Compounding of Offences - Plea-bargaining - Maintenance of Public order and Tranquility - Unlawful Assemblies; Public Nuisance; Urgent Cases of Nuisance and apprehended danger; Dispute as to Immovable Property .

-Unit- 5

-Probation of Offenders Act, 1958 and Juvenile Justice (Care and Protection of Children) Act, 2000 - Probation system : Origin and Development - Admonition - Release of offenders - Release of young offenders - Appeal & Revision ; Juvenile Justice Act :Procedure to be followed by the Juvenile Justice Board - Offences against Children - Institutions under J. J. Act
+Unit-5: Probation of Offenders Act, 1958 and Juvenile Justice (Care and Protection of Children) Act, 2015 - Probation system: Origin and Development - Admonition - Release of offenders - Release of young offenders - Appeal & Revision; Historical Evolution of Juvenile Justice System in India: Salient Features of the J.J.
+Act; General Principles of Care and Protection of Children under the Act; Procedure to be followed by the Juvenile Justice Board - Offences against Children - Institutions under J. J. Act; Institutional and Non- Institutional Care of Juveniles.

-- 1. Ratan Lal & Dhirajlal's Code of Criminal Procedure LexisNexis - 2.
-R.V.Kelkar's Lectures on Criminal Procedure including Prohibition & Juvenile Justice - 3.
-N.K.Chakrabarti- Probation System in the Administration of Criminal Justice - 4.
-Ved Kumari Juvenile Justice System in India Oxford University Press. - 5.
-C.K.Takwani, Criminal Procedure Code, LexisNexis
+- N.K.Chakrabarti- Probation System in the Administration of Criminal Justice - Ved Kumari Juvenile Justice System in India Oxford University Press.